zkxs/simple-crosshair-overlay/README.md

 - Arrow keys to move the crosshair
 - PageUp/PageDown to increase/decrease the crosshair scale
 - Ctrl+M to cycle through your monitors
+- Ctrl+K to pick a color for the default crosshair

 ### Custom PNG Crosshairs